Becoming Catholic! Order of Christian Initiation for Adults

 • What is Truth?
 Eighth Commandment

-We meet after the 9:00 AM Mass on Sunday in the Gonderinger Parish Center (building South of the Church) for approximately two hours from September through Pentecost.
+We meet after 9 AM Mass on Sunday in the Gonderinger Parish Center (building South of the Church) for approximately two hours from September through Pentecost.

 There is no cost to participate.
 St. Stephen the Martyr Church provides all materials.
 You may want to bring a notebook and pen to take notes.